 \subsection{Attention mechanism and context-aware signal construction}

-At the core of the Transformer architecture is the \textit{attention mechanism} that was originally developed as a complement to recurrent neural networks (RNNs) for machine translation \citep{bahdanau2014neural}.
-However, it was later shown to be effective as a standalone architecture even without the recurrent structure \citep{vaswani2017attention}.
+At the core of the Transformer architecture is the \textit{attention mechanism}, originally developed for machine translation \citep{bahdanau2014neural} and later shown to be effective as a standalone architecture \citep{vaswani2017attention}.

 Let $Z\equiv [ X \quad Y ] $.
-The goal of attention is to map inputs $Z$ to a new set of inputs $\widetilde{Z}$ in a new embedding\footnote{An embedding refers to a learned vector representation of the data in which relevant structure is preserved for comparison, aggregation, or prediction.
-In attention-based models, embeddings provide the space in which similarity and relevance across observations are computed, without imposing a probabilistic or structural interpretation.} space that captures a richer structure.
-Enhancing the inputs helps extract better signals for target and auxiliary datasets in \eqref{target_mat} and \eqref{aux_mat}.
+The goal of attention is to map the inputs $Z$ to a transformed representation $\widetilde{Z}$ in an embedding\footnote{An embedding is a learned vector representation in which similarity and relevance across observations can be computed, without imposing a probabilistic or structural interpretation.} space that captures relevance across observations and variables.
 For now, let $T_x=T_y=T$.
-We show in Section \ref{Sec:transformer_implementation} that this assumption is not necessary for implementing our approach; however, since \cite{pelger2024target_pca} impose this restriction to solve \eqref{pelger_tpca}, we maintain it here to draw parallels with their method.
+We show in Subsection~\ref{Sec:transformer_implementation} that this assumption is not necessary for implementing our approach.
+However, since Target PCA imposes this restriction to solve \eqref{pelger_tpca}, we maintain it here to draw parallels with that method.
 Consider the simplest form of attention: